All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Yes, and this is a critical consideration.
 GLP-1 medications produce significant weight loss, which can restore hormonal balance and improve ovulatory function.
 For people with obesity-related infertility or PCOS, losing 5% to 15% of body weight can meaningfully increase the chances of conception.

 This creates a situation where two things happen simultaneously: your oral birth control may be less effective, and your natural fertility may be increasing.
-If pregnancy is not your goal, this combination makes reliable contraception absolutely essential.
+If pregnancy isn't your goal, this combination makes reliable contraception absolutely important.

 Some media outlets have called unplanned pregnancies during GLP-1 treatment "Ozempic babies."
 While the term is informal, the underlying pattern is real and preventable with proper planning.